-After A Life Of Painful Sickle Cell Disease, A Patient Hopes Gene-Editing Can Help
+A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease

 Victoria hopes so too.

 "Not just for me but for other people.
 This would be mind-blowing," Gray says.
 "I can't imagine the lives that could be saved if this thing actually works.
 Yeah, oh my God.
-Just to not have to deal with that pain anymore is, enough."
+Just to not have to deal with that pain anymore is enough."

 She knows it's unclear when she will know whether it's working.

-"I try not to focus on dates and when I'm going to find this out because I don't want to stress," Gray says.
+"I try not to focus on dates and when I'm going to find this out, because I don't want to stress," Gray says.
 "So I think about just looking forward to the future and just see what comes of it.
 I've done it.
 So the hardest part is over.
 So now it's just waiting."